LeaveItToBeaver/workspace/README.md

 - CI/CD
   - GitHub Actions workflow: install, test, coverage gate, and optional deploy.

+### Some QOL improvements

+These are things I would love to add if I have time but are necessary for a brief MVP

+- Capture more user data like CreatedAt, Precise Location Information, etc.
+- Add proper table sorting.
+- A dashboard to see user growth over time.
+- An interactive map component that using something like the ArcGIS API with geospatial calculations to show where our users are located.
+- Since we are gathering weather data based on a location, we might as well show the weather via a row expansion in the Data Table.

 ## API Summary

 - POST /api/users – Create (name, zipCode).
 Auto‑enriches with location.